 A deficiency of certain vitamins and minerals could be reducing your appetite.

-- Fish oil: Some studies have shown that this supplement may increase appetite and reduce feelings of fullness in women after meals (26, 27).
+- Fish oil: Some studies have shown that this supplement may increase appetite and reduce feelings of fullness after meals (

 Keeping a food diary can help you track your meals and ensure you are consuming enough calories throughout the day.